stellar-deprecated/interstellar-client/CONTRIBUTING.md

 * <a href="https://www.clahub.com/agreements/stellar/stellar-client">Sign the Contributor License Agreement</a>
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [stellar-client repository](https://github.com/stellar/stellar-client) in the Stellar organization.
+* Submit a pull request to the [interstellar-client repository](https://github.com/stellar/interstellar-client) in the Stellar organization.
  * Include a descriptive [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
  * Changes contributed via pull request should focus on a single issue at a time.
  * Rebase your local changes against the master branch.
 Resolve any conflicts that arise.